 A little bit more about how we live out here…

-A few weeks ago we discovered that Sage Mountain Farm, located about 80 miles away in Hemet, has been delivering organic CSA boxes to civilian and Marine base households in this area for some time.
+A few weeks ago [in 2014] we discovered that Sage Mountain Farm, located about 80 miles away in Hemet, has been delivering organic CSA boxes to civilian and Marine base households in this area for some time.
 After talking with one of the farm owners (Phil Noble) on the phone, we subscribed for a weekly box of fresh, in-season, local(ish), organically grown vegetables (see above).
 Sage Mountain is doing good work, in line with our values.
 We’re pleased that so many other Joshua Tree locals are beginning to participate in the CSA, and that it’s bringing us all in closer contact with the military families, via the food pick-up and the recipe/news-exchange Facebook page.
 Wonderful!

 2. FARMERS’ MARKET